yiruchen4/Chen2026/SocialDoorInstructions/readme.md

 ---

 ## 19. Mount Proximity Sensors

-⚠️ Ensure visibility through window.
+Proximity sensors are secured with hot glue; there are holes on the door frame to locate the sensor's location
+⚠️ Ensure visibility through the window (pointed by blue arrow).
+It is critical that the sensors are not obstructed, as clear visibility is essential for the experiment

 <img src="https://github.com/user-attachments/assets/058c5e5a-513f-4ef0-a78e-9842ee97c608" width="45%" />